adrigomezz/adrigomezz/README.md

 HEY! 👋

-I'm Adrián, a Web & Mobile Developer.
+I'm Adrián, a Full-Stack Developer.
 They call me 'The Samurai' over there, but it's a long story! 🥋

 TECH STACK 💻

+- HTML & CSS </> 🎨
-- JavaScript & TypeScript ♨️📜
+- JavaScript ｡🇯‌🇸‌
 - React & Next.js 🗲
 - React Native ⚛️
 - Python 🤖
+- SQL 🛢️
-- Angular 🅰️
+- Postgre 🐘
 - Docker 🐋
-- Postgre 🐘
-- Mongo DB 🍃

 ABOUT ME 🎉